matebence/kubernetes/README.md

 ## Kubernetes has the following components

-API server
+- API server
-  Act as a frontend for the users
+	- Act as a frontend for the users
-  Every one talks to the api server etcd
+ 	- Everyone talks to the api server
+ 	- curl -X POST /api/v1/namespaces/default/pods
+- etcd
-  Its a key value store
+	- Its a key value store
-  For storing information about the nodes kubelet
+	- For storing information about the nodes
+- kubelet
-  Is an agent that run on each nodes the agent make sure the containers are running on nodes as excepted Container Runtime
+	- The agent make sure the containers are running on nodes as excepted
+	- They listen for action and send back information to the master node
+- Container Runtime
-  It is used to run container in our case is docer Controller
+	- It is used to run container in our case is docer
+	- docker, contaierd, rocket
+- Controller
+	- Replication controller
-  It make desicition to scale container or restart them Scheduler
+		- It make desicition to scale container or restart them
+	- Node controller
+		- Watches the nodes (heartbeat)
+- Scheduler
-  It distributes the work
+	- It distributes the work
-  It assigned container to the nodes
+	- It assignes container to the nodes
+	- Which pods goes on which node
+- Kube-proxy
+	- Container to container communication
+	- Its job is to look for new services and everytime a new  service is created it creates the appropriate rules on each node to forward the traffic to services

 ## Worker node